gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 - `pages` (Pages content)

 Use a comma to specify several options at the same time:

+All wikis will be backed up as part of the `repositories` group.
+Non-existent wikis will be skipped during a backup.

 ```
 # use this command if you've installed GitLab with the Omnibus package